 What is the highest team total in the WBBL?

-The highest score in the WBBL came in 2017 when the Sydney Sixers set the Stars 243 to win and things didn't start off great for the Sixers, they lost Healy for just four runs, however, Perry and Gardner put on a 150 partnership, Perry finished the innings 91 not out from 49 balls and Gardner was dismissed for 114 from just 52 balls, a strike rate of over 219%, the team finished the innings with a run rate of 12.10 and figures of 242/4.
+The highest score in the WBBL came in 2017 when the Sydney Sixers set the Stars 243 to win and things didn't start great for the Sixers, they lost Healy for just four runs, however, Perry and Gardner put on a 150 partnership, Perry finished the innings 91 not out from 49 balls and Gardner was dismissed for 114 from just 52 balls, a strike rate of over 219%, the team finished the innings with a run rate of 12.10 and figures of 242/4.

 What is the lowest team total in the WBBL?

-It was an embarrassing day for the Stars in 2023 when they set the lowest score in the history of this tournament, they were set 178 to win by the Strikers, however, not a single Stars player got into double digits and the team were bowled out for a total of just 29 with Dunkley top scoring with 9!
+It was an embarrassing day for the Stars in 2023 when they set the lowest score in the history of this tournament.
+They were set 178 to win by the Strikers; however, not a single Stars player got into double digits, and the team were bowled out for a total of just 29 with Dunkley top scoring with 9!

 What is the largest victory by runs?